Of the Republic—How I have come to the Decision on how I will Vote in this Election

 You see, I no longer see our Republic—a Republic that has bestowed upon me, a third generation son of a Latin immigrant from Spain/Italy, everything that I have, and all that I am—as a great and powerful country.

-From what I read in history books and how I perceive greatness, our Republic is weak and has declined greatly from the vision I recall as my youth, and the powerful nation I read about in history books and see in documentaries from yesteryear.
+From what I read in history books and how I perceive greatness, our Republic is weak and has declined greatly from the vision I recall in my youth, and the powerful nation I read about in history books and see in documentaries from yesteryear.

 Moreover, I don’t need those sources to deduce—logically and precisely—that our Republic is weakened.
 All I need do is look at the “real-time” debt clock, zipping along toward $21, 000, 000, 000, 000, see our dilapidated military, and observe the influx of third world immigrants flooding across our unsecured borders and being granted asylum (or whatever you want to say they’re being given), to see that our country cannot possibly sustain any one of these devastations and survive.